Get Connected To Free Food in Maryland

 What Do Food Pantries Provide?

-There may be limits on how often you can get groceries and sometimes require a referral from the Department of Social Services.
+Food pantries may limit how often you can get groceries and sometimes require a referral from the Department of Social Services.

 Available food may vary from one food pantry to the next, but most food pantries provide staples like: